wikindx/wikindx/website/web/src/content/sharing/cms.md

 be automatically generated for pasting into the CMS text by using the WIKINDX CMS pop-up window if you have set the CMS hyperlink to display in your WIKINDX preferences.
-The citation style, by default, uses the style set in WIKINDX admin panel.
+The citation style, by default, uses the style set in the WIKINDX admin panel.
 At the end of this file is example PHP code for formatting citations in a block of text in the CMS phpWcms.